 Road trips can be a lot of fun and are the perfect opportunity for spontaneity.
 These three road trip themes are just a few of the trips offering unique experiences.
 Be sure to repair your car—everything from your windows to the turbo charger—before you set out on your grand adventure.
 With a little planning and a great attitude, you’ll be on your way!

-Author Bio: Dixie Somers is a freelance writer and blogger for business, home, and family niches.
+About the Writer: Dixie Somers is a freelance writer and blogger for business, home, and family niches.
 Dixie lives in Phoenix, Arizona, and is the proud mother of three beautiful girls and wife to a wonderful husband.